argyriou/semi_supervised/README.md

 The algorithm is described in the paper [Combining Graph Laplacians for Semi-Supervised Learning.](http://papers.nips.cc/paper/2938-combining-graph-laplacians-for-semi-supervised-learning.pdf)
 The code also includes implementation of a few image transformations such as tangent distances.

+To run the experiments from the paper call
+`usps_experiments`